poga/devpoga.org/content/post/2021-09-18_On_Glue_Systems/index.md

 ---

-## Solutions
+## Solutions?

 ![](./switches.webp)

 Do you know what's gluing the internet together?
 These cheap, ignored black boxes usually are called switches.
-I found [erlang](https://www.erlang.org/) and [elixir](https://elixir-lang.org/) have high potential in the domain of glue systems.
+Personally I found [erlang](https://www.erlang.org/) and [elixir](https://elixir-lang.org/) have high potential in the domain of glue systems.
 They're naturally concurrent and provides high availability.
 In addition, they can be easily monitored and observed.

+Or can [Raku](https://www.raku.org) inherit the (notorious) fame of Perl, the omnipresent glue language?

 What's your solution on Glue Systems?